-Equity release enables you to use the money tied up in your home to provide a tax free lump sum, to spend as you wish.
+Equity release enables you to use some of the money tied up in your home to provide a tax free lump sum, to spend as you wish.
 Used wisely, it can help create a more comfortable retirement for you and your family.

 Using equity release to release money from your home